Radius of convergence in lattice QCD at finite $\mu_B$ with rooted staggered fermions: Reduced matrix for staggered fermions

 On a single configuration the radius of convergence of this Taylor expansion is given by the point where the unrooted determinant first becomes zero, i.e., by the closest eigenvalue of the reduced matrix.
 Notice that one would get the same formula if one expanded $\log \sqrt{\frac{\det M(\hat{\mu})}{\det M(0)}}_{\rm rew}$ around zero, meaning that on a single configuration the two methods define the same rooted determinant within the radius of convergence.

 The discussion above extends naturally to the Taylor expansion of $\log Z$ around $\mu=0$, but now the radius of convergence is determined by the eigenvalue of the reduced matrix whose logarithm is closest to $0$ on the entire ensemble.
 The issue is easily understood with a very simple example, in which we have only two configurations and two eigenvalues on each configuration.
 In this case the toy partition function is defined as

 where $a_{1,2},b_{1,2}$ are complex numbers, the square roots are all defined with the branch cut on the negative real axis and $\zeta$ is the complex fugacity parameter $\zeta=e^{\hat{\mu}}-1 =\hat{\mu} + O(\hat{\mu}^2)$.
 No matter how close $a_1,a_2$ and $b_1,b_2$ are, the radius of convergence of the Taylor expansion of the ``pressure'' $\log Z_{\rm toy}$ around $\zeta=0$ cannot be larger than $\min(|a_1|,|b_1|,|a_2|,|b_2|)$, leading to our statement that the radius of convergence is bounded from above by the spectral gap.
 This fact remains true for any $a_1 \neq a_2$, $b_1 \neq b_2$, and only changes in the case of exact degeneracy, which in this toy example mimics the ``continuum limit''.
-The partition function $Z_{\rm toy}$ can still have a zero, that can in general be either be closer or farther away from $\zeta=0$ than the closest square root branch point.
+The partition function $Z_{\rm toy}$ can still have a zero, that in general can be either closer or farther away from $\zeta=0$ than the closest square-root branch point.
 In the limit of exact degeneracy, $a_1=a_2:=a$ and $b_1=b_2:=b$ the radius of convergence of $\log Z_{\rm toy}$ is given by the partition function zero at $(a+b)/2$.